 Several species can be present; tobacco, flower, and Western flower thrips are the most common.
-Thrips fly in from surrounding crops or weeds and feed on the foliage, flowers and fruit.
+Thrips fly in from surrounding crops or weeds and feed on the foliage, flowers, and fruit.
 Larvae and adults cause damage by removing fluids from tissues.
 Adults can also damage fruit by leaving oviposition marks forming a small indent.
 Resulting damage from feeding leaves silvery or gray areas on fruit.
 Leaf distortion can also occur.
 More importantly, several species of thrips are vectors of Tomato Spotted Wilt Virus (TSWV), an important and untreatable disease (once acquired) of tomato, tobacco, and pepper crops.
 Thrips control is critical for reducing TSWV.
 Scout for thrips and begin treatments when observed.
 Do not produce transplants with bedding plants in the same greenhouse.

-Apply or Apply one of the following formulations: Group Product Name (=Restricted Use) Product Rate Active Ingredient(s) PHI (d) REI (h) Bee TR 1A Vydate L 2.0 to 4.0 pt/A oxamyl - foliar 7 48 Н 3A 1 Pyrethroid insecticides reg istered for use on Peppers : see table at the end of Insect Control. - 4A 2 Neonicotinoid insecticides registered for use on Pepp pers: see table at the end of Insect Control.
-5 Radiant SC 6.0 to 10.0 fl oz/A spinetoram 1 4 M 21A Torac 21.0 fl oz/A tolfenpyrad 1 12 Н 28 Harvanta 50SL 10.9 to 16.4 fl oz/A cyclaniliprole 1 4 Н 29 Beleaf 50SG 2.8 to 4.28 oz/A flonicamid - soil 0 12 L n/a Requiem EC 2.0 to 3.0 qt/A Chenopodium extract 0 4 L
+Apply or ne of the following formulat ions: Group Product Name (=Restricted Use) Product Rate Active Ingredient(s) PHI (d) REI (h) Bee TR 1A Vydate L 2.0 to 4.0 pt/A oxamyl - foliar 7 48 Н 3A 1 Pyrethroid insecticides registered for use on Peppers: see table at the end of Insect Control.
+4A 2 Neonicotinoid insecticides registered for use on Peppers: see table at the end of Insect Control.
+5 Entrust SC (OMRI) 4.0 to 8.0 fl oz/A spinosad 1 4 M 5 Radiant SC 6.0 to 10.0 fl oz/A spinetoram 1 4 M 15 Rimon 0.83EC 12.0 fl oz/A novaluron 1 12 M 21A Torac 21.0 fl oz/A tolfenpyrad 1 12 Н 29 Beleaf 50SG 2.8 to 4.28 oz/A flonicamid - soil 0 12 L n/a Requiem EC 2.0 to 3.0 qt/A Chenopodium extract 0 4 L